emintz/ArduinoLib/RTOSAid/README.md

 ```

 Creates a `TaskWithActionT` that runs the logic provided in the specified
 `TaskAction`.
-All required storage is provided by the caller
+Stack storage is automatically allocated.
-or within the newly created instance.
 The newly created task will be
 stopped and will not run until the appliction invokes `start()` .

 Parameters: